yuvalmGS/gigaspaces-wiki-jekyll/xap97net/local-view.markdown

 # Initializing the Local View Class

-Creating a local view is similar to creating an {{ISpaceProxy}} instance, except the space should be wrapped with a local view before exposing it as an {{ISpaceProxy}}.
-The local view is configured in code using {{IReadOnlySpaceProxy}}.
+Creating a local view is similar to creating an `ISpaceProxy` instance, except the space should be wrapped with a local view before exposing it as an `ISpaceProxy`.
+The local view is configured in code using `IReadOnlySpaceProxy`.
 For example:

 {code:java}
 //define names for the localView